ubccr/ccrdocs/pages/howto/containerization.md

 ### Building a SIF image

 In the event that a container is unavailable for a given application, you may need to build your own container from scratch.
+You will need to download and install Apptainer on your own machine.
+Instructions to do this can be found in the [documentation for Apptainer](https://apptainer.org/docs/admin/main/installation.html).

 Apptainer allows a user to build images using a *definition file*.
 Just like a Dockerfile, this file has a variety of directives that allow for the customization of your image.
 A sample image would look something like this:

 ```
 Bootstrap: docker